jonsheppard/custom-climates/docs/brand-guide.md

 **Solution:** [How we solve it]"

 ### Key Phrases to Use
-- "Mother Nature never hijacks your schedule or your margins"
 - "climate-guard it"
 - "babysit your cargo"
 - "lock temps and humidity to spec"